How to Apply Concealer as Eraser and Highlighter

 Don’t be misled by claims that concealer darker than your skin tone causes spots to recede—if concealer is too dark, it will make flaws even more noticeable.

 Medicated concealers seem a good idea for acne related blemishes, but they tend to be of a dry consistency which creates a flaky appearance.
-Creamy products provide a smoother texture and better coverage.
+Creamy products, most of which are non-comedogenic, provide a smoother texture and better coverage.

 Clean your concealer brush with mild shampoo after covering spots and breakouts.
-Because brushes take up to 24 hours to dry, consider investing in two.
+Because brushes take up to 24 hours to dry, consider investing in more than one.

 Color Corrective Concealer